venkateshh-srs/chessnchat/README.md

 # chessNchat

 Welcome to **chessNchat**, a real-time chess game with integrated chat functionality.
-This project utilizes websockets through the Socket.IO library, enabling users to engage in live chess matches and communicate with opponents via chat.
+This project utilizes websockets through the Socket.IO library, enabling users to engage in live chess matches and communicate with room members chat.

 ## Features